vjindu/P05VehicleDetection/README.md

-## Q 1 & 2.
+## 1 & 2.
 Extraction of features from the image dataset
 In order for proper classification of images into cars and non cars, features of the give image dataset are extracted.

 Shape features and color features were extracted using the following methods, Histogram of orientation features (HOG), binning color feature and color histogram features.